Accessing the Aerial Photography Collection

 Requesting to View Aerial Photography

 The collection is not available on a walk-in basis.
 Patrons must submit an Aerial Photography Research Request.
 Once the request has been processed (3 - 5 business days), patrons are emailed a link where they can view and download the images.
-In person viewing of the actual prints is currently restricted due to temporary health and safety precautions implemented to protect patrons during the COVID-19 pandemic.
+In person viewing of the actual prints may be done by appointment.
 Please contact us if you have questions about accessing and viewing the collection.